 Comparing Ripple vs. Bitcoin

 Looking for a comparison between Ripple and Bitcoin?
-As the old saying goes, “It’s like comparing apples and oranges.”
+As the old saying goes, it’s like comparing apples and oranges.

-Ripple vs Bitcoin: Two Different Types of Transactions
+Different Types of Transactions

 Bitcoin is mined by anyone with enough means and desire to do so.
 It is completely decentralized using blockchain technology, which is complicated, but basically allows for complete accountability and transparency without central control.

-The bottom line is that Bitcoin was developed to take on the banking systems as a fully democratized system and Ripple was designed as a business to business offering.
+The bottom line is that Bitcoin was developed to take on the banking systems as a fully democratized system and Ripple was designed as a business-to-business offering.
 It’s because of these different goals that the companies have different structures.

 Both Ripple and Bitcoin can be traded on cryptocurrency exchanges.
-Exchanges allow consumers to sell, trade, and buy different cryptocurrencies (there are more than 1600 different cryptocurrencies in exchange today).
+Exchanges allow consumers to sell, trade, and buy different cryptocurrencies (there are more than 1,600 different cryptocurrencies in exchange today).

-On the other hand, Ripple is doing something entirely new and are not super well established yet – which makes it a very risky trade.
+Ripple is doing something entirely new and is not well-established yet, which makes it a very risky trade.
 Bitcoin is more established and has the “first mover advantage” in cryptocurrencies.
-In fact, many other of the alt-cryptos can only be bought with Bitcoin.
+Many other of the alt-cryptos can only be bought with Bitcoin.

 We're not sure there is a winner or loser in the comparison of Ripple vs. Bitcoin.
 They are very different types of products, and the future of cryptocurrency is anybody's guess.